barzan/dbseer/README.md

 To install Julia and Matlab on your client, follow their own documentation (you do not need to install Matlab if you plan to use Octave).

+**3.3.1 Notes on Julia**

+Julia must be executable from the terminal with the command '*julia*'.
+Please set the environment variables of your operating systems accordingly so that you can launch Julia from the terminal.

+For Mac OS X, you may need to add a symbolic link as follows:

+	> sudo ln -s /Applications/Julia-x.x.x.app/Contents/Resources/julia/bin/julia /usr/local/bin/julia

-Octave installation:
+**3.3.2.
+Octave installation**

 Unlike MATLAB, Octave does not come with a stand-alone installation binary.
 Depending on your operating system, you may need to manually build and install the package.
 You can find instructions on how to install Octave for different operating systems at the *Download* section of the Octave homepage (<http://www.gnu.org/software/octave/download.html>).

+For Mac OS X users, the easiest way to install Octave is to install it via [Homebrew](http://brew.sh/).
+The instructions to install Octave using Homebrew can be found at Octave's wiki [page](http://wiki.octave.org/Octave_for_MacOS_X#Homebrew).

+Once Octave is installed in your system, you also need to install the following required packages for DBSeer:

+* *io*
+* *control*
+* *struct*
+* *statistics*
+* *signal*
+* *optim*

+The above packages can be installed by executing the following command in Octave (requires an internet connection):

+	> pkg install -forge <package_name>

+	# for example, to install io package, run:
+	> pkg install -forge io

 ***3.4.
 Choosing the statistical package***